lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

   <circle class="circle-svg__circle circle-svg__circle--stroked circle-svg__circle--production circle-svg__circle--stroke-length circle-svg__circle--dash-offset-animated-basic" cx="50" cy="50" r="45"/>
 </svg>

-The `<svg>` animation is 2 seconds long while the `<circle>` animation lasts 1.4 seconds.
-They both loop infinitely and the difference in duration provides a stagger between them.

-We're getting close, but it's not quite what we're after.
+The two animations infinitely loop and the 0.6 second difference in duration means they're staggered and only meet exactly every 14 seconds.

 ### Adding pauses and rotations

+We're getting close now, but it's not quite there.

 The stroke should appear to continuously chase itself without ever catching up.
 Currently the "head" of the stroke appears to move backwards and we don't want that.
 Our `<svg>` animation is fine but we need to improve the `<circle>` keyframes with some pauses and rotation transforms.